Code-Institute-Submissions/Milestone-Project-One-17/README.md

 3. [Fantasy Football Scout](https://www.fantasyfootballscout.co.uk/)

 ## Fair Use Disclaimer
- - The images used in this porject are not owned by me and I have not been given permission to use these, the purpose of their inclusion is purely for visuals within the project and the entire project is for nonprofit educational purposes.
+ - The images used in this project are not owned by me and I have not been given permission to use these, the purpose of their inclusion is purely for visuals within the project and the entire project is for nonprofit educational purposes.
+If this site was to ever go outside the remit of "nonprofit educational" then these images would be removed prior to such action.